 Computex 2019 started with a blast thanks to AMD’s announcement of their next-generation leadership products.
 This includes the 3rd Gen AMD Ryzen desktop processors based on the new Zen 2 core; new RDNA gaming architecture and upcoming AMD Radeon RX 5700 series graphics cards based on NAVI; and finally the introduction of the X570 motherboard featuring PCIe 4.0 interface.
 There are 5 new 3rd Gen AMD Ryzen CPUs and the Ryzen 9 3900X CPU, which CEO Dr. Lisa Su announced at the very later part of the keynote, is the flagship processor.
 The Ryzen 9 3900X is a 12-core / 24-threads CPU with a base clock speed of 3.8GHz and a boost clock speed of 4.6GHz.
 This is a monster CPU and what’s really interesting is that AMD decided to price it at $499 only, just a tad higher than Intel’s Core i9-9900K 8–core 12-thread CPU.
 Check out the rest of the CPUs, their new features and specifications from the official news below.

-UPDATE: AMD Ryzen 9 3950X now available on Amazon.com here
+UPDATE: AMD Ryzen 9 3900X available on Amazon.com here and Amazon UK here

 3rd Gen AMD Ryzen Processors Unleashed with AMD X570 Chipset

 AMD today again made technology history with the announcement of high-performance 7nm-based computing and graphics products that are expected to deliver new levels of performance, features and experiences for PC gamers, enthusiasts and content creators.
 During the first-ever Computex opening keynote, AMD President and CEO Dr. Lisa Su announced: